Some Fock spaces with depth two action: Traciality

-\begin{proof} For part (a), note that since we are working on a Fock space with nearest neighbor interaction, to show that $X(u) X_r(v) = X_r(v) X(u)$ it suffices to consider their actions on tensors of length $0$, $1$, and $2$.
-A calculation shows that this is equivalent to conditions \eqref{Eq:Trace-star}-\eqref{Eq:Trace:gamma-self-adjoint} together with the previously obtained \eqref{Eq:a0-symmetric}.
+\begin{proof} For part (a), note that since we are working on a Fock space with depth two action, to show that $X(u) X_r(v) = X_r(v) X(u)$ it suffices to consider their actions on tensors of length $0$, $1$, and $2$.
+A calculation shows that this is equivalent to conditions \eqref{Eq:Trace-star}-\eqref{Eq:Trace:gamma-self-adjoint} together with the previously assumed \eqref{Eq:a0-symmetric}.

-For part (c), if the vacuum state is tracial, the joint free cumulants are cyclically symmetric.
-Using Proposition~\ref{Prop:FreeCumulants} for cumulants of order up to $5$, we obtain the conditions \eqref{Eq:Trace-star}-\eqref{Eq:Trace-Extra}.
+For part (b), if the vacuum state is tracial, the joint free cumulants are cyclically symmetric.
+Using Proposition~\ref{Prop:FreeCumulants} for cumulants of order up to $5$, we obtain the conditions \eqref{Eq:Trace-star}-\eqref{Eq:Trace-Extra} and traciality of $\phi$.